Do you like getting paid?

 Always follow up

-As we have already established not every customer gets back to you about your invoice in a timely manner so follow up with them.
+As we have already established not every customer gets back to you about your invoice promptly so follow up with them.
 Contact them, ask them nicely if payment is on its way.
 Remember to be courteous while following up because you don’t yet know the reason why they haven’t paid you.

 Latest posts by George Meszaros (see all)